Everything We Know About the 'Star Wars' TV Show 'The Mandalorian'

-Following the release of the first trailer for the highly-anticipated film, Star Wars: Episode IX — The Rise of Skywalker on Friday, Disney released the first footage from their upcoming Star Wars live-action television series, The Mandalorian, on Sunday at the Star Wars Celebration in Chicago, Ill.
+LucasFilm dropped the first trailer for the Star Wars live-action series The Mandalorian, which will premiere on Nov.
+12 on Disney’s new streaming service, Disney+.
+Jon Favreau, who directed Iron Man and The Lion King, created the Star Wars spinoff and introduced the new footage onstage at Disney’s annual D23 Conference in Anaheim.
+He said he drew inspiration from old samurai movies or Westerns about heroes operating in a lawless world.

-The show will focus on a new warrior inspired by the uber-popular Star Wars character Boba Fett and be set shortly after Star Wars Episode VI: Return of the Jedi.
+The titular bounty hunter hails from the same planet as the uber-popular Star Wars character Boba Fett and wears similar armor.
+The gunslinger will operate at the outer edges of the galaxy following the fall of the Empire in Star Wars Episode VI: Return of the Jedi.
+Though the Rebellion is celebrating its victory against Emperor Palpatine, much of the galaxy has fallen into chaos without a central government.

-The Mandalorian is the first major television series that will air on Disney Plus, the streaming service Disney plans to launch this fall.
-The series will be eight episodes long and cost a reported $100 million to make.
-Jon Favreau — the director of Iron Man, The Jungle Book and the upcoming Lion King — is executive producing and writing the Star Wars show.
+The Mandalorian is the first major television series that will air on Disney+, the streaming service Disney plans to launch Nov.
+12. The series will be eight episodes long and cost a reported $100 million to make.

 Here’s everything we know so far about The Mandalorian.